What’s Hiding In Your Cleaning Products?

 Healthier Option: If you have to use hand sanitizer, use one with alcohol only.
 To combat dryness, use a moisturizer following the hand sanitizer.
 Use soaps and dish detergents that contain ingredients that you can pronounce.

 Most people already know that ammonia is poisonous when mixed with bleach.
 It’s toxic gas can cause a person to faint or become dizzy.
+Some people have asked me does dish soap contain Ammonia?
+Not usually, dish soap is more likely to contain Triclosan.

-This is a common ingredient in window cleaners but it is also a widely-used stand-alone cleaner for floors.
+Ammonia is a common ingredient in window cleaners but it is also a widely-used stand-alone cleaner for floors.

 Constant exposure to it can cause chronic bronchitis.
 It can also be a sole cause of asthma.